hikatanguy/cv/README.md

 Head of IT technical teams and projects with a network and security engineer background.<br>

-  - What I (love to) do: management of teams, encouraging excellence, lead by example, being data-driven and customer-oriented.<br>
+  - What I (love to) do: management of teams, encouraging excellence, lead by example, being data-driven and customer-oriented, collect of requirements.<br>
   - What I am not: a software engineer.
 This is important to have in mind that I don't do software development myself.<br ><br>

 [![](https://img.shields.io/badge/PDF-267CB9?style=for-the-badge&logo=docusign)](https://github.com/hikatanguy/cv/raw/main/out/cv_alexandre_tanguy.pdf) &nbsp; [![](https://img.shields.io/badge/Email-267CB9?style=for-the-badge&logo=maildotru)](mailto:alexandre@tanguy.pro) &nbsp; [![](https://img.shields.io/badge/LinkedIn-267CB9?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/alexandretanguy/) <br><br>